ArnoVdH/photoblog/content/blog/2019/childfree.md

 This one is weird and can be turned around easily.
 Firstly, how can we deny something to someone who doesn't even exist (yet)?
 The very thing that is supposed to be denied, existence, is the thing that is necessary to even be able to deny it anything.
 The denial of existence can't be selfish, or else you should believe that not doing everything you can to maximize the amount of lives is bad.
 This leads to some sort of variant of the repugnant conclusion of utilitarianism.
 And we don't want to go there, wouldn't we?

 Besides, couldn't having children be seen as selfish itself?
 Why do some people have them?
-To salvage *their* relationship.
-To have *their* name live on.
-To give meaning to *their* lives.
+To salvage _their_ relationship.
+To have _their_ name live on.
+To give meaning to _their_ lives.
 While I'm not saying that everyone has children because of selfish reasons (or that anyone has children for just one reason, for that matter), there are instances where part of them are selfish.

 The selfish reasons for staying childfree, such as having more free time or money to spend, at least doesn't harm a child.

 > You'll change your mind yet.

-Why is this argument leveled against childfree people, but *never* against those who want them?
+Why is this argument leveled against childfree people, but _never_ against those who want them?
 Isn't everyone entitled to change their mind?
 Does that mean we can't ever take their current viewpoint serious?
 Of course not: we don't question people who say they do want children.

 Could I still change it?
 Sure, but not likely.
 I'd have to live with the decisions I made earlier in life.
 Just like I would have if I had children and I changed my mind then.
 But the consequences are just for me.

 > What about your girlfriend?
 Doesn't she want children?

 If my significant other would want children, the relationship wouldn't work.
 It's simple as that.
 Staying together would hurt at least one person, and probably more: not having children would make the person that wants them unhappy for missing out; having them would hurt the childfree person and possibly the children themselves too.
-The best option is a peaceful seperation to give each person the possibility to pursue their own goals in life.
+The best option is a peaceful separation to give each person the possibility to pursue their own goals in life.

+I'm also quite lucky to have a partner that supports me in my decision - I'm very much aware of how difficult it can be to find someone like that.

 > It's a special and unique experience that your missing out on.

-Firstly, isn't any experience a person has, unique, in some way, *to that person*?
+Firstly, isn't any experience a person has, unique, in some way, _to that person_?
 That would mean that staying childfree would be an equally unique experience, one that people with children are missing out on.

 Secondly, should we do things because they are special and unique experiences?
 Bungee jumping is a special experience, but we're not saying that people who have never jumped from a bridge with their feet tied to a long elastic band have an incomplete life.
 What about giving away all your belongings?
 Or committing murder?
 Taking poison?
 We don't expect people to do things just because it gives them special experiences.

 > You'll regret not having them.

 Isn't it possible to regret having children (apparently not, or you ought not to talk about it at least)?
 And isn't regret an important part of the human condition?

 > Who'll take care of you when you're old?

 First of all, having children isn't a guarantee that they will be capable or willing to take care of you.
 For all the good intentions and care and education, people could turn out to be horrible.
 Or they turn out to be incapable to help, due to disability, sickness, poverty,...

 Second, in modern, Western society there is a social security safety net and the possibility to plan ahead for your own needs.
 Investing in some kind of insurance for old age and saving money, so other people can help you when in need.

 > It's (y)our purpose in life.